Lyre

 The round lyre or the Western lyre also originated in Syria and Anatolia, but was not as widely used and eventually died out in the east c.
 1750 BCE.
-The round lyre, called so for its rounded base, reappeared centuries later in ancient Greece c.
-1700-1400 B.C.E., and then later spread throughout the Roman Empire.
+The round lyre, so called for its rounded base, reappeared in ancient Greece c.
+1700–1400 BCE, and then later spread throughout the Roman Empire.
 This lyre served as the origin of the European lyre known as the Germanic lyre or rotte that was widely used in north-western Europe from pre-Christian to medieval times.

 Etymology

 The earliest reference to the word "lyre" is the Mycenaean Greek ru-ra-ta-e, meaning "lyrists" and written in the Linear B script.
 In classical Greek, the word "lyre" could either refer specifically to an amateur instrument, which is a smaller version of the professional cithara and eastern-Aegean barbiton, or "lyre" can refer generally to all three instruments as a family.
 The English word comes via Latin from the Greek.